 I live in Caracas, Venezuela, so optimism isn’t found around the corner.
 There are more violent deaths in my country in one year than in Iraq, and we are not officially at war.
 So there seems to be more reasons to be depressed than to celebrate beauty and love around here.
 On the other hand, I am not a natural-born optimist.

-But for some reason, LOVE, a project that started as a graphic design, typographic and aesthetic exercise, took me through a journey of noticing and appreciating everyday things in a new light.
+But for some reason, LOVE: A Typography Challenge, a project that started as a graphic design, typographic and aesthetic exercise, took me through a journey of noticing and appreciating everyday things in a new light.
 Surprisingly, it has opened an unending menu of things I enjoy that truly caught me off guard.
 This new awareness has made me become a more appreciative and grateful person, and maybe that is what translates as optimism in this book.

 What do you want the audience to take away?